The #1 Way Catch-Up, Consolidate, & Keep Your Stuff

 Bankruptcy may allow you to get rid of most of the common types of unsecured debts, like credit card debt, medical bills, bank loans, finance company loans, and credit union loans.
 It may also get rid of unsecured debts left over from a divorce, a failed business, personal guarantees, trade creditors, and even certain income taxes over 3 years old.

 If you qualify, Chapter 7 generally lets you get rid of these debts completely.
 Chapter 13 may or may not require you to pay a portion of this debt.
 Under the new bankruptcy law, we have found that many clients qualify to pay zero cents on the dollar, just like in Chapter 7.
-The new “Means Test” isn’t all that mean, and that’s good news for good, hard working Americans.
+The new “Means Test” isn’t all that mean, and that’s good news for good, hard working Americans like you.

 Reasons to file Chapter 13 instead of Chapter 7